adnammit/notes/git.md

 git merge --no-ff foo           merge foo into your current branch with one commit but retain history git cherry-pick <hash>          take changes in the hash commit and apply to the current branch.
-                                generates a new commit for the current branch
+                                generates a new commit for the current branch git show <hash>                 take a look at the changes in the commit before cherry-picking, etc

 # Working with Files
 git add foo                     add foo to files to be committed